-There’s a town called Wazuka in the southeast of Uji City beyond the pass.
+There is a town called Wazuka at the end of the pass from the southeast of Uji City.

 This is an important tea producing area and accounts for about 40% of Uji tea production.

 There are tea fields as far as the eye can see, and it is a beautiful town called Teatopia.

 There is no parking lot at the tea fields viewing spot that I am going to introduce now, and the road is steep and narrow, so you cannot go there by car (Only Ishidera can go to the observatory by car.).
 It’s all on foot.

 The first place I recommend to visit is the circular tea field.
 It can be seen in the Harayama area, located in the middle of Mt.
 Jubu at an altitude of about 200 meters.

 It’s said that Wazuka tea started in this area 800 years ago.
 It’s said that the topography of the basin gives rise to the temperature difference between day and night, and it’s suitable for producing high quality tea because fog is likely to occur.

 If you come by public transportation, take a bus bound for Wazuka-cho Kosugi from JR Kamo Station in Kizugawa City, get off at Harayama, and walk from there.

 The beautiful circular pattern wasn’t created by design, but by making good use of the valley’s topography to plant tea.